 Training and supervision are essential for staying safe around tractors and other machinery and equipment on farms.

-- regular service procedures required
+- regular servicing and maintenance procedures

 - there is a risk of the tractor overturning and ROPS and seatbelts have not been fitted